How to Decide the Best Cruises to Book in 2023

-If you like loyalty rewards, consider cruise lines that reward repeat cruisers.
+If you’re the type of person who likes to be rewarded for loyalty, consider cruise lines that reward repeat cruisers.

-For example, Disney Cruise Line has its “Castaway Club,” and Princess has its Captain's Circle.
-Some enrollment is automatic after your first cruise, and others are not.
+For example, Disney Cruise Line has its “Castaway Club,” and Princess has its Captain’s Circle.
+Some enrollment is automatic after your first cruise, and others you have to sign up for.

 The ship-within-a-ship cruise category is for cruisers who want a large ship’s amenities, activities, and entertainment but the exclusive treatment of smaller cruises.